QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 **NOTE** *This is the webpack configuration for the development environment only.
-You'll need a separate set of configuration to set the application up for production You can check out my production webpack config* [here](https://github.com/alisd23/lazy-isomorphic-react/blob/master/webpack/prod.config.js).
+You'll need a separate set of configuration to set the application up for production You can check out my production webpack config* [on GitHub](https://github.com/alisd23/lazy-isomorphic-react/blob/master/webpack/prod.config.js).

 {% highlight js %}
 var config = {